developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/File/index.md

 ##Examples

-###Create & Read the file using File API
+###Create and Read the file using File API
-This example demonstrate how to create & read the file using File API.
+This example demonstrate how to create and read the file using File API.
 <pre><code>:::javascript
 //Set the file path
 var path = EB.RhoFile.join(EB.Application.userFolder, "testFile.txt");